In your meeting with Zoran Mamdani, you have not endorsed him yet.

 I'm like, well, you must be in really bad shape.

-But the reality is if you knew that this was the case, to me, that is a massive constitutional crisis.
+But the reality is, if you knew that this was the case, to me, that is a massive constitutional crisis.

 That means a duly elected president is not capable of performing the duties of the office.

-That means the 25th amendment should have been invoked.
+That means the 25th Amendment should have been invoked.

-That means people not only covered for him, but took on uh the uh uh uh a role, the role of an as as an unelected president with no accountability to the people and involved in a cover-up of incredible magnitude, especially when you factor in the the nuclear football and access to nuclear weapons, this could have been catastrophic in my view, And I think everybody needs to be held accountable.
+That means people not only covered for him, but took on a role, the role as an unelected president with no accountability to the people and involved in a cover-up of incredible magnitude, especially when you factor in the nuclear football and access to nuclear weapons.

-Now, if they tell the truth that they really did see the decline, then that would mean that they they're admitting to guilt.
+Now, if they tell the truth that they really did see the decline, then that would mean that they're admitting to guilt.

-I don't I don't see that they have an option but to plead the fifth.
+I don't see that they have an option but to plead the fifth.

-It gets a little hairy because at the committee level, you need two-thirds of the vote, and obviously Republicans don't have two thirds of the committee.
+It gets a little hairy because at the committee level, you need two-thirds of the vote.

 They have a little more than half.

-And so if all Republicans, a majority of the House wants to do this, they could do it.
+And so if all Republicans, a majority of the House, wants to do this, they could do it.

-There's a couple of procedural things that I won't bore you with, but it's basically they they they launch a formal house investigation and and give this power of immunity to Comer, and so he calls Bernal or whoever back in and says we grant you immunity in exchange for your testimony, therefore you you cannot claim the fifth, and if you refuse to answer, then we cite you to for contempt and prosecute you.
+There's a couple of procedural things that I won't bore you with, but it's basically they launch a formal House investigation and give this power of immunity to Comer.

-So uh the the fifth citation is a speed bump, it is not a stop sign.
+So the fifth citation is a speed bump.

 And I think they should all be called in.

-So they should be in there, they should be under subpoena and held in contempt if they don't provide the information requested.
+They should be under subpoena and held in contempt if they don't provide the information requested.

-And to really unpack this grand conspiracy, because it is a conspiracy, many people were involved, they're going to need to get evidence outside of just traditional official emails and overly lawyered verbal testimony.
+They're going to need to get evidence outside of just traditional official emails and overly lawyered verbal testimony.

-If the truth is out there and they could get it.
+The truth is out there and they could get it.

 All right, quick break.